|

 considerations - J Clin Hypertens (Greenwich).
 2007 Jan;9(1):78-86. -

-of these drug classes have led to speculation that their combination might
+classes have led to speculation that their combination might offer additive

-offer additive if not synergistic outcome benefits.
-The foundation of this
+if not synergistic outcome benefits.
+The foundation of this hypothesis,

-hypothesis, although biologically possible, has thus far not been
+although biologically possible, has thus far not been sufficiently well

-sufficiently well proven to support the everyday use of these 2 drug classes
+proven to support the everyday use of these 2 drug classes in combination.

-in combination.
-Additional outcomes trials, which are currently proceeding
+Additional outcomes trials, which are currently proceeding to their

-to their conclusion, may provide the necessary proof to support an expanded
+conclusion, may provide the necessary proof to support an expanded use of

 -